Pre-Courant Algebroids: Pre-Courant algebroids with an additional grading

 where $\rmd$ is the de Rham differential on $\Pi \sT E^{*}$.
-We make no assumption about the closure of $\beta$.
+We do \emph{not} at this stage assume that $\beta$ is closed.
 It is not hard to see that

-for all $f \in \mathcal{A}^{\bullet}(E^{*})$ due to the lack of conjugate variables in the final Poisson bracket.
-An obvious example of a weighted Dirac structure here is $\Pi \sT E^{*}$ which comes canonically with a de Rham differential.
+for all $f \in \mathcal{A}^{\bullet}(E^{*})$, due to the lack of conjugate variables in the final Poisson bracket.
+Thus, we have a weighted pre-Courant algebroid of degree $2$.
+An obvious example of a weighted Dirac structure here is $\Pi \sT E^{*}$, which comes canonically with the de Rham differential.
 Let us find a less obvious example of weighted Dirac structure by considering a linear two form

 which we understand as a function of bi-weight $(1,2)$ on $\Pi \sT E^{*}$.
 Associated with any such two form is the Lagrangian subbundle

 defined locally viz